“Silencing not only hurts the Church; it’s also not working. We’re not being silent, and more and more people are speaking up.”

 For most of her life she advocated for the poor and for women.
 She was committed to social justice and equality, especially gender and racial equality.
 So, women’s ordination was an issue in line with making sure women, in the hierarchy of the Church, enjoyed the same level of leadership and authority.

-Unfortunately, Sr. Louise Akers died of melanoma and could not continue the fight.
-And the Church still does not allow women’s ordination, but her fierceness in taking on the patriarchy of such a powerful institution as the Catholic Church and not backing down, we feel is worth recording.
+She really did believe in The Church and thought it possible to make changes within its structure.
+But, unfortunately, Sr. Louise Akers died of melanoma and could not continue the fight.
+And the Church still does not allow women’s ordination, but her fierceness in taking on the patriarchy of such a powerful institution as the Catholic Church and refusing to back down we feel is worth recording.